ConductAtlas Assessment

 What the clause says

-The Coinbase User Agreement includes a Mandatory Binding Arbitration provision that applies to nearly all disputes related to your account or the services Coinbase provides.
-If something goes wrong, a frozen account, an unauthorized transaction, a dispute over fees, you cannot take Coinbase to court.
-You must submit to private arbitration.
+The Coinbase User Agreement includes a Mandatory Binding Arbitration provision that asserts applicability to nearly all disputes related to your account or the services Coinbase provides.
+As with all arbitration clauses, enforceability may depend on jurisdiction and how courts evaluate the specific terms.
+If something goes wrong, a frozen account, an unauthorized transaction, a dispute over fees, the agreement directs those disputes to private arbitration rather than court proceedings.

 ConductAtlas has archived the full provision text from the Coinbase User Agreement.
 The key language: if you have a dispute with Coinbase, you must resolve it through private arbitration rather than suing in court, and this applies to nearly all types of disputes related to your account or services.